Summer

 – D. Robertson

-‘When I took music lessons as a child I hated the regimen of scales, etc. with no tunes.
-In ten weeks I can play five tunes that folks can recognise.’
+'When I took music lessons as a child I hated the regimen of scales, etc. with no tunes.
+In just a few weeks, I can play five tunes that folks can recognise.'

 – N. Traynor